reportportal/docs/src/md/src/GettingStarted/Integrations.md

 ### How to use Sauce Labs Integration

-Before using this feature a user should report test results to ReportPortal with attribute:`SLID: XXXXXXXX`.
+Before using this feature a user should report test results to ReportPortal with the attribute:`SLID: XXXXXXXX`.

 Where SLID - `Sauce Labs ID`